javalin/website/_posts/tutorials/community/2022-02-12-serving-protobuf-with-javalin.md

 In this tutorial we will serve protobuf to an application over HTTP (or HTTP2 for performance). \\

-Our goal will be to take sensor data from a specific type of machine, serialize that data with protobuf, and then hand that off to our frontend via HTTP.
+Our goal will be to take sensor data from a specific type of machine, serialize that data with protobuf, and then hand that off to our frontend via a REST API. <i>Disclaimer: protobuf is usually used as part of a gRPC API.</i>

 ## What Is Protobuf?
 Protobuf is shorthand for Protocol Buffers.
 Protocol Buffers are a typed system for serializing data, similar to XML or JSON.